+ITEM

-Mobility scooters.
+Mobility Scooters.

+e-Scooters

-Canoes: surfboards: sailboards.
+Canoes; surfboards; sailboards.

-Skis and ski-boards; golf equipment; other sports equipment except where shown as not permitted below.
+Skis and ski-boards; golf equipment; other sports equipment except where

+shown as not permitted below.

 Musical Instruments exceeding these dimensions, 30 x 70 x 90 cm

-Unloaded firearms, properly licenced, with prior permission of the Train Company and carried in accordance with the law and any other specific instructions
+Unloaded firearms, properly licensed, with prior permission of the Train Company

+and carried in accordance with the law and any other specific instructions

-23.6.
-Items that are not permitted to be carried on passenger trains:
+23.6 Items that are not permitted to be carried on passenger trains: